What is Special Collections?

 Can I Find Special Collections Books in the University Library Catalogue?

-All books in Special Collections are listed in the Library's online Voyager catalogue.
-The location designation in the Voyager record is Archer Special Collections.
+All books in Special Collections are listed in the Library's online catalogue called Quick Find.
+The location designation in records within Quick Find is Archer Special Collections.